 This fabulous and famous little place is covered in scallop shells left by pilgrims.
 Here is the gang, standing in the entryway, Elle, Norm, Miguel, Rich and Nadine.

 We had a rip-roaring time here, and it's well worth the stop for the camaraderie.
-The Rincón del Peregrino is also a bar, so we took advantage of obtaining a café con leche and a bite to eat.
-There is not much else in this town!
+The Rincón del Peregrino is also a bar and an albergue, so we took advantage of obtaining a café con leche and a bite to eat.
+There is nothing else in this town!

 Then it was onward, with more gray skies awaiting us as we walked through the equally gray town.
 Immediately after the Rincón del Peregrino, turn left at this intersection, to walk by the town church, shown below.